jronallo/iiif-workshop-new/content/image-api/image-tools/comparison.md

 ---
-title: "Comparison"
+title: "Image Comparison"
+menuTitle: Comparison
 date: 2018-04-15T14:02:09-04:00
 weight: 20
 ---

-# Image Comparison

 In some disciplines image comparison is an important approach for understanding different works.
 IIIF can help enable image comparison in ways other than just side-by-side viewing in viewers like Mirador.